NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 This is false.
 No Jews have ever claimed that Ezra is the son of God.
 Is it Allah or Muhammad who is ignorant of this fact?

+## The Quran gets the trinity wrong {#trinity}

+Surah 5:73

+> They have certainly disbelieved who say, "Allāh is the third of three."
+And there is no god except one God.

+This is an obvious reference to the trinity doctrine.
+However the trinity doctrine doesn't say that God or Allah is one of three.
+That would be tritheism.
+It says that God is one in essence and three in persons.
+The Quran is wrong.

 ## Christians worship Mary {#worshipping-mary}

 Surah 5:116